-the third full-lenght album by the french masters of military pop, more gloomy than ever before.
+the french masters of military pop, more gloomy than ever before.

 First released in 2006 comes now re-mastered and with new coverartwork.